- TAX INFO

 Exception for creative property.
 If you are a freelance artist, author, or photographer, you may be exempt from the capitalization rules.
 However, your personal efforts must have created (or reasonably be expected to create) the property.
 This exception does not apply to any expense related to printing, photographic plates, motion picture films, video tapes, or similar items.
 These expenses are subject to the capitalization rules.
 For details, see Uniform Capitalization Rules in Pub.
 538.

 You can deduct the actual expenses of operating your car or truck or take the standard mileage rate.
-You must use actual expenses if you used your vehicle for hire (such as a taxicab) or you used five or more vehicles simultaneously in your business (such as in fleet operations).
+This is true even if you used your vehicle for hire (such as a taxicab).
+You must use actual expenses if you used five or more vehicles simultaneously in your business (such as in fleet operations).
 You cannot use actual expenses for a leased vehicle if you previously used the standard mileage rate for that vehicle.

 - Owned the vehicle and used the standard mileage rate for the first year you placed the vehicle in service, or